dschmenk/PLASMA/src/libsrc/README_fpu_mf.md

 ## Credits

-- MegaFlash hardware and firmware by Tomas Fok
+- MegaFlash hardware and firmware by Thomas Fok
 - PLASMA language by David Schmenk
 - MegaFlash FPU integration by Brendan Robert